Topology of Calorons Re-examined: Topological Character of Calorons

-gives the topological classification of the field structure, where $F$ is the Lie algebra valued curvature two-form defined by the connection one-form $A$ as $F=dA+A\wedge A$, being the equivalent definition to \eqref{field strength}, and the trace is taken for the Lie algebra $g$ of the gauge group $G$.
-We use anti-Hermite basis of $g$ here.
-Let the circumference of $S^1$ be $\beta=2\pi/\mu_0$, where $\mu_0$ is the period of dual space introduced for later purposes.
-In the context of finite temperature field theories, $\beta$ means the inverse temperature.
-Hereafter, we take the Cartesian coordinate of the Euclidean space in the notation $S^1\times\mathbb{R}^3\ni x=(x_0,x_1,x_2,x_3)=:(x_0,\vec{x})$.
+provides the topological classification of the field configuration, where $F$ is the Lie algebra valued curvature two-form defined from the connection one-form $A$ by $F=dA+A\wedge A$, an equivalent definition to \eqref{field strength}, and the trace is taken over the Lie algebra $\mathfrak{g}$ of the gauge group $G$.
+We use anti-Hermitian basis of $\mathfrak{g}$ throughout.
+Let the circumference of $S^1$ be $\beta=2\pi/\mu_0$, where $\mu_0$ is the period of the dual space introduced for later use.
+In the context of finite-temperature field theories, $\beta$ represents the inverse temperature.
+Hereafter, we adopt Cartesian coordinates on Euclidean space in the notation $S^1\times\mathbb{R}^3\ni x=(x_0,x_1,x_2,x_3)=:(x_0,\vec{x})$.

 The explicit integration formula of \eqref{2nd Chern number} has been established by Nye and Singer in \cite{Nye:2000eg,Nye:2001hf}, which reads for gauge group $G=\mathrm{SU}(N)$,